Nirol/housing_prices_California/Readme.md

  with a RMSE = 48132.99.

-## Against The Test Set - V1
+## Against The Test Set - Version 1

-Predicting the test set yield error : **RMSE =64519.434255026106** very high error,
+Predicting the test set yield error: **RMSE =64519.434255026106** very high error,
-specially compared to the training set error, which imply either overfitting of
+especially compared to the training set error, which implies either overfitting of
  the model to the train data or another underlying problem.

-After some tweaking of the different pipeline options I discover that the
+After some tweaking of the different pipeline options, I discover that the
-standardization caused the very high error on the test set.
+standardization caused a very high error on the test set.
 By removing it the RMSE on the test set was lowered to **46139.80012933373**.

-The reason is scaling using the mean and variance of the data is likely to not
+The reason is each numerical feature disturbing is different,
-work very well if the data contains many outliers. thats our situation since we
-didn't remove any of the districts with capped values.
+some of the features require a log transform due to a large range of values and outliers
+while others don't.

+Moreover, random forests specifically don't require feature scaling and it might
+hinder the estimator ability to discover non-linear relationships.

 #### Conclusions

-Our options are either to remove standardization all together, use sklearn
+I can think of multiple options to solve the feature scaling issue:
+* Remove feature scaling all together.
- RobustScaler that might be able to handle outlisers, or remove the outliers
+* Use sklearn RobustScaler that might be able to handle outliers.
-  themselvs.
+* Remove outliers.
+* Separeate between features that require log transform and other features
+ that require standardization.

-I thoroughly tested the first two options versus the  different initial models
+I thoroughly tested all options besides removing outliers, removing any type of
- options and our current result without standardization is currently the best.
+ feature scaling works best (as expected with random forests).